We may be a little bit biased, but for us, Boston is the ideal city to visit in the summertime.

 Dine al fresco at one of our many local restaurants.

 Enjoy a glass of wine and a balmy breeze at one of the many Boston cafés or restaurants that offer patio seating.
 The Seaport Neighborhood is a popular spot for locals and visitors alike, with a slew of options that overlook the harbor as well as activities, events and pop-up galleries.
-You can also enjoy the summertime-only beer garden at The Patios, a pop-up beer garden with local food, drink and activities right across from City Hall.
+You can also enjoy the summertime-only beer garden, a pop-up beer garden with local food, drink and activities right across from City Hall.

 Walk the Freedom Trail.